Aviah/one-click-django-docs/playground.md

 #Playground

-**Play and and experiment a bit with the one-click-django environment**
+**Play and experiment a bit with the one-click-django environment**

 ## Environment

 Make sure you installed the server, and the local development site.
-If you haven't already, it's easy, the setup scripts auto-install (almost) everything:
+If you haven't installed it already, it's easy, the setup scripts auto-install (almost) everything:

 * Production website:[ Django site on Ubuntu 14.04 Server](https://github.com/Aviah/one-click-django-server)
 * Develop & Deploy:  on [OSX El-Capitan](https://github.com/Aviah/one-click-django-dev-osx-el-capitan), or [Ubuntu 14.04 Trusty desktop](https://github.com/Aviah/one-click-django-dev-ubuntu-14-04-trusty)